Our Executive Director, Juno Hollyhock, joined Learning through Landscapes in January 2012.

 Dawn ensures that LTL operates efficiently by overseeing all our support services including governance, administration, ICT and HR.

 She is CIPD qualified and has more than 30 years experience providing and managing support and administrative functions for a range of organisations from the police service to BMW.
+Dawn has also volunteered her services helping with local committees and the development and running of local community projects.

 David manages our network of LTL associates and ensures that all our programmes and training adhere to high quality standards.
 His background combines teaching with strong project management experience.
 For three years he taught in a junior school whose commitment to learning outside the classroom was recognised by Ofsted when it was awarded outstanding status.
 More recently he has worked for the not for profit sector and has set up several community-based projects and managed a range of large, complex statutory funded programmes.